George Mira

-George Ignacio Mira (born January 11, 1942) is an American former professional football player who was a quarterback for eight seasons in the National Football League (NFL) with four teams.
+George Ignacio Mira (January 11, 1942 – December 9, 2025) was an American professional football player who was a quarterback for eight seasons in the National Football League (NFL) with four teams.
 He then played five seasons in the Canadian Football League (CFL) and the World Football League (WFL).
 He played college football for the Miami Hurricanes.

 Early life

-Born and raised in Key West, Florida, Mira graduated from Key West High School in 1960.
-He played college football at the University of Miami under head coach Andy Gustafson.
+George Ignacio Mira was born in Key West, Florida, on January 11, 1942.
+He was born to Jimmy Mira Sr. and Dolores Mira.
+Mira's father was a foreman at an ice supplier while his mother was a stay-at-home mom.
+Mira attended Key West High School, where he played basketball, baseball, and football.
+A pitcher in baseball, Mira led his high school teams to two state championships in 1958 and 1959.
+He graduated from high school in 1960.